NLnetLabs/routinator/doc/manual/source/building.rst

   curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-Alternatively, visit the `official Rust website
+Alternatively, visit the `Rust website
 <https://www.rust-lang.org/tools/install>`_ for other installation methods.

 Building and Updating
 ---------------------

-Routinator is available as a distributable, compressed file with the source code of the package called a *crate* and is published on `crates.io
+In Rust, a library or executable program such as Routinator is called a *crate*.
+Crates are published on `crates.io
 <https://crates.io/crates/routinator>`_, the Rust package registry.
+Cargo is
+the Rust package manager.
+It is a tool that allows Rust packages to declare their various dependencies and ensure that you’ll always get a repeatable build.

-Cargo is name of the Rust package manager.
-You use the :program:`cargo` command to install and update Routinator.
-By default you install from crates.io, but you can for example also install from a specific Git URL.
+Cargo fetches and builds Routinator’s dependencies into an executable binary for your platform.
+By default you install from crates.io, but you can for example also install from a specific Git URL, as explained below.

-Installing Routinator from crates.io is as simple as running:
+Installing the latest Routinator release from crates.io is as simple as
+running:

 .. code-block:: text